St. Peter's Basilica Tours in Rome

 Tomb of Pius XI| ©Phil

-You can also book your guided tour of St. Peter's Basilica and the tombs of the popes, which are located in the basement of St. Peter's Basilica.
-They are divided into two levels: the first gallery, at level -1, is composed of several mausoleums and tombs of different Popes.
-This visit is free and you can access this gallery from inside the Basilica.
+You can also book a guided tour of St. Peter's Basilica and the tombs of the popes, which are located in the basement of St. Peter's Basilica.
+They are divided into two levels: the first gallery, on level -1, consists of several mausoleums and tombs of different popes.
+This visit is free of charge and you can access this gallery from inside the Basilica.

-If you prefer to go inside the Necropolis and visit, among others, the Crypt of St. Peter, you must take into account that the capacity is very restricted (250 people maximum per day) and you will have to make a request in advance by sending an email with the details of the visitors you want to participate.
+If you prefer to enter the Necropolis and visit, among others, St. Peter's Crypt, you should bear in mind that capacity is very limited (to a maximum of 250 people per day) and you will have to make a request in advance by sending an email with the details of the visitors who wish to participate.

-You can find all the details in my guide to the Vatican Catacombs, the Crypts of the Popes and the Necropolis of St. Peter.
+I'll leave you with all the details in my guide to the Vatican Catacombs, the crypts of the Popes and the Necropolis of St. Peter.

 What are the opening hours of St. Peter's Basilica?